Altaaaf/Shopping-Search-Engine/README.md

 # Shopping-Filtering-System
-A search engine for shopping websites using different information retrieval models and algorithms
+A search engine for shopping websites using different information retrieval models and algorithms.

 ---